mitodl/odl_devstack_tools/README.md

 - Via docker-compose configuration, specify local repos that you want mounted into the devstack containers and installed.
   This is useful for testing changes in repos that devstack depends on (e.g.: `XBlock`, `xblock-utils`, `edx-sga`).
-Since they are installed via pip with the `-e` flag, the server restarts automatically when you make changes.
+If the packages use setuptools, they'll be installed via pip with the `-e` flag, so the server will restart automatically when you make changes to those packages locally.
 - Create any number of docker-compose files to take advantage of the features above for different purposes (e.g.: one compose file for testing changes to `XBlock`, another one for testing changes to `edx-sga`, another one for testing some LMS feature that requires a bunch of config changes).
 You can also combine them as